HanXingling/uet-ref-prov/README.md

 # uec-software-ref-prov
-This is a Software WG repository.
+This is a Transport WG repository.
 The reference provider as part of the Libfabrics mapping SDR